Rachel2308/MS3-belles-task-manager/TESTING.md

 ### **Page**

+* Testing has been undertaken on devices down to 320px.

 * #### Header
     * When logged in
         * "The Belles of Three Spires" title links to the View Tasks page